 100% of individuals who receive prevention assistance will be offered access to CRC's case management services, financial independence counseling or housing search assistance.
-95% of all housing participants relation with the prepared housing at case cleave.
+95% of individuals who receive prevention assistance and a cover does and access to CRC's case.